mikehuntemann/9x16/02-network-attached-media/05-tiktok-takeover.md

-// Write it for you!
-What do you want to solidify?

 ## TikTok Takeover

-#### Origins and current state
 TikTok is a weird creature.
 Before being merged together, **TikTok (2017)** was a 1:1 clone of **Musically (2014)** which was meant to perform and record lip-sync videos within the mobile device.
 It integrated music samples from their service which no other app was capable of at that time.
 The app took off with the "#dontjudgechallenge" which appeared 2015 as a reaction to the YouTube video ["You look disgusting"](https://www.youtube.com/watch?v=WWTRwj9t-vU) by "My Pale Skin", which then became viral on several social media sites.
 The three most used apps for this "challenge" were **Vine (2013)**, Flipagram and Musically itself.
 Vine could only solve the "mobile-only" image editing while only having  recorded audio from the phones microphone.
 Flipagram let you compose videos to the music library you had on your phone and Musically provided their music library to the user-base to which you could perform, making the selection of songs more available and frictionless.
 Interestingly, the cross-platform challenge didn't had a "unified soundtrack", only the way the videos were timed and performed matched up.